How to Conduct a Heuristic Review and Evaluation: Everything to Know

 Ready to learn more?
 Let's get started.

-What is a Heuristic Review?
+What is a Heuristic Evaluation?

-A heuristic evaluation is an in-depth examination of your user interface.
+A UX heuristic evaluation is an in-depth examination of your user interface.
 In it, a small group of testers will test and analyze your interface.
 As they do so, they'll weigh it against a set of 10 usability standards, known as heuristics.

 Though there are different kinds of usability heuristics employed in software design, the most used ones are those created by consultants Jakob Nielsen and Rolf Molich in 1990.
 These heuristics include:

 - System/Real World Match

 - Recognition, not Recall